cronuspaas/cronusdocs/docs/cronusmaster/introduction.rst

 #.
 Define nodegroup with target node IPs or hostnames
 #.
 Execute materialized commmand on a nodegroup as a job
 #.
 Check result of the job in the log
 #.
+Optinoally create an oneclick launch from an already executed job
-Optionally create a recurring job from an already executed job
+#.
+Optionally create a recurring job from an already executed job or oneclick launch